Wyrrrd/Autofilter/README.md

 After those are processed, a deduplication removes all but the first appearance of each item from the filter candidate list, and then the candidates are written to the inserter's filter until it is full.

 ### Compatibility
-This mod should work with all modded filter inserters, but I specifically added compatibility for the following mods:
+This mod should work with all modded inserters, but I specifically added compatibility for the following mods:

 + [Bob's Adjustable Inserters](https://mods.factorio.com/mod/bobinserters) - rotated pickup positions